rparundekar/udacity_ml/capstone/capstone_proposal.md

 ### Domain Background
 The world around us contains different types of things (e.g. people, places, objects, ideas, etc.).
 Predominantly, these things are defined by their attributes like shape, color, etc. These things are also defined by the "roles" that they play in their relationships with other things.
 For example, Washington D.C. is a place and U.S.A is a country.
 But they have a relationship of Washington D.C. being the capital of USA, which adds extra meaning to Washington D.C.
 This same role is played by Paris for France.

 The field of [Knowledge Representation and Reasoning](https://en.wikipedia.org/wiki/Knowledge_representation_and_reasoning) within Artificial Intelligence deals with representing these things, types, attributes and relationships using symbols and enabling the agent to reason about them.
-Another convergence that has come about in this field of knowledge representation and data science is Graph databases since both fields can use graphs with nodes and edges to represent data.
+As it happens, a convergence has come about in this field of knowledge representation from the Databases domain - Graph databases can use graphs with nodes and edges to represent data much similar to the knowledge graphs.

-Many domains use grahps to represent their information because nodes, properties and edges of graphs are very well suited to describe the attributes and relationships of things in the domain.
+Many domains use semantic grahps to represent their information because nodes, properties and edges of graphs are very well suited to describe the attributes and relationships of things in the domain.

 For example:
-1. Spoken systems, the output of Natural Language Processing is a [parse tree](https://en.wikipedia.org/wiki/Parse_tree).
+1. Spoken systems - the output of Natural Language Processing is a [parse tree](https://en.wikipedia.org/wiki/Parse_tree).

 2. Social networks are graphs.

 3. High level semantic information in [images](https://arxiv.org/pdf/1405.0312.pdf) are graphs of arrangements of things.

 4. The arrangement of objects on the road for autonomous driving is a graph.

 5. A user's browsing pattern of products, usage graphs, etc. is a graph (e.g. browing products, plan of actions, etc.).

 In the classic sense, [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) focuses on specific kinds of understanding - classification, clustering, regression, etc. The algorightims in these deal with feature vectors (e.g. the features used for classification, etc.) and are aimed at essentially discriminating between different types of input to produce some output.
 To make decisions based on the state of the world an A.I.
 Agent can read from the world using sensors etc., can easily perform a classification task once it learns the relation between the data to its output decision.
 For the most part, the feature vectors used in such cases as input encode the attributes of the things, BUT not necessarily the relationships between things.
 And while the designer of the inputs and outputs of the algorithms may manually craft features to represent some of these relationships, the Agent has no automatic way of comprehending and using these relationships.

-Can we use machine learning to make Agents better understand Things, including their attributes AND their relationships?.
+Can we use machine learning to make Agents better understand Things, including their attributes AND their relationships?
 If we are able to inspect the attributes and relationships of the things together and infer their roles, find its types, etc. our agent can act on those.
 If an Agent is able to classify things by understanding its semantic relationships, we could in the future generalize it to an Agent that can act on the meaning of the things.

 Existing research in this domain:
 ..- [Ontology alignment](https://en.wikipedia.org/wiki/Ontology_alignment) is a field of study that researches on understanding the classes of things by aligning types from one data source to the types defined in another source to increase interoperability.
 In my previous work on aligning ontologies, we employed a brute force method to discover new classes to describe things using 'Restriction Classes' defined by restricting the properties to their values and creating a set of instances to match that restriction.
 This and other [instance based methods](https://hal.archives-ouvertes.fr/file/index/docid/917910/filename/shvaiko2013a.pdf) can be used to understand things by either creating new class definitions or aligning the definition of things to other classes.